Skip to main content

 {

-// User-facing: "Trading isn't available in your region."
+// Surface to UI: "Trading isn't available in your region."

 }

-When not using keepSessionAlive: true, wrap trading calls with a token-refresh retry:
+If you are not using keepSessionAlive: true, wrap trading calls with a token-refresh retry to handle expiry gracefully:

 async Task<T> WithSession<T>(Func<Task<T>> call)